Summer Internship Program: Clarke County

 1. Describe your plans for this internship. (i.e. What specifically will the intern be doing?)

-The 2020 VCE- Clarke intern will work with the 4-H agent to assist in the planning and delivery of educational summer programs related to 4-H Youth Development.
+The 2021 VCE- Clarke intern will work with the 4-H agent to assist in the planning and delivery of educational summer programs related to 4-H Youth Development, both in-person and virtually.

-These program responsibilities will include: assist with various tasks related to Clarke- Warren 4-H Junior Camp at the NOVA 4-H Center, including but not limited to, room assignments, class supply organization, name tags, and teen counselor training and events.
+These program responsibilities will include: assist with various tasks related to Clarke-Warren 4-H Junior Camp at the NOVA 4-H Center, including but not limited to, room assignments, class supply organization, name tags, and teen counselor trainings and events.

-The intern will also assume a leadership role in managing 4-H programs and provide an Extension presence at the Clarke County Fair, to include assisting volunteers with show management and the 4-H/FFA Livestock Sale, and supporting 4-H members in their project work.
-The intern will also assist with educational programs related to 4-H members showing livestock including YQCA, Goat Camp, Small Animal Weigh-in, Clarke- Frederick Lamb Camp, and the Clarke County 4-H VLA Lamb & Goat Show.
+The intern will also assume a leadership role in managing 4-H programs and provide an Extension presence at the Clarke County Show and Sale, to include assisting volunteers with show management and the 4-H/FFA Livestock Sale, and supporting 4-H members in their project work.
+The intern will also assist with educational programs related to 4-H members showing livestock including YQCA, Goat Camp, Small Animal Weigh-in, Clarke-Frederick Lamb Camp, and the Clarke County Lamb & Goat Show.

 The intern will also have an opportunity to assist with other educational programs including food preservation workshops while working with the FCS agent and youth livestock programs while working with the ANR agent.